 Our Neighbourhood Plan Designated Area is now registered by Writtle Parish Council as the Relevant Body with Chelmsford City Council and was launched at the Annual Parish Meeting on 10th April 2017.
 All Parishioners present unanimously agreed that Writtle should immediately commence the Neighbourhood Plan process.
 So we are now on the journey and we need volunteers.
 When complete, after Consultation, Independent Examination and Parish wide Referendum, it will be the final part of our Community Led Plans.

-If you are a member of Writtle Future you can Login and comment now at NEIGHBOURHOOD PLAN - click here Add your Comments please.
+If you are a member of Writtle Future you can Login and comment now click here at Add your Comments please.
 If you are not a member but you are a Parishioner or run a Business in the Parish and wish to comment, go to "Request Membership" at the top of this page and follow the instructions.
-Note: - you must login to view any Active Survey and/or answer survey, if you do not login it will show as "No surveys active".

 Putting together our evidence base.
 Evidence gathering can be time consuming and possibly expensive, grants are available, which should cover the cost provided we keep it within bounds - However we must ask ourselves the following questions: